Residential life is administered by a group of 13 staff members who:

 - Direct all cleaning, physical improvements, and repairs in the buildings

-The Executive Director of Residential Life & Housing Services has overall responsibility for the undergraduate residence halls, graduate/family housing, and off campus housing.
-Together with the other staff and advisory groups, the executive director formulates policy and makes final decisions that affect both students and facilities.
-The Executive Director is also responsible for billings and statistical information pertaining to residence halls, as well as the same functions for the graduate and family housing system.
+The executive director of Residential Life and Housing Services has overall responsibility for the undergraduate residence halls, graduate/family housing, and off-campus housing.
+Together with the other staff and advisory groups, the executive director creates policies and makes final decisions that affect both students and facilities.
+The executive director is also responsible for billings and statistical information pertaining to residence halls, as well as the same functions for the graduate and family housing system.

-The Director of Housing Operations has overall responsibility for facilities operations and room assignment processes - including freshman, upperclass, and graduate room placement and room changes.
+The director of housing operations has overall responsibility for facilities operations and room assignment processes - including freshman, upperclassmen, and graduate room placement and room changes.

-The Assistant Director for Fraternity Quad & Undergraduate Apartments will be the Assistant Director for the Fraternity Quad and Undergraduate Apartments, which includes all nine houses on UR’s historic Fraternity Quad as well as the Southside and Riverview apartment complexes.
+The assistant director for fraternity quad and undergraduate apartments is responsible for all nine houses on the historic Fraternity Quad as well as the Southside and Riverview apartment complexes.